Chinese whispers (clustering method)

-Chinese whispers is a clustering method used in network science named after the famous whispering game.
-Clustering methods are basically used to identify communities of nodes or links in a given network.
-This algorithm was designed by Chris Biemann and Sven Teresniak in 2005.
+Chinese whispers is a clustering algorithm used in network science named after the whispering game also known as Telephone.
+The algorithm identifies communities of nodes or links in a given network.
+It was designed by Chris Biemann and Sven Teresniak in 2005.
 The name comes from the fact that the process can be modeled as a separation of communities where the nodes send the same type of information to each other.

 Chinese whispers is a hard partitioning, randomized, flat clustering (no hierarchical relations between clusters) method.
-The random property means that running the process on the same network several times can lead to different results, while because of hard partitioning one node can belong to only one cluster at a given moment.
-The original algorithm is applicable to undirected, weighted and unweighted graphs.
+Randomness means that the result is not consistent between runs, while because of hard partitioning one node can belong to only one cluster at a given moment.
+The original algorithm applies to undirected, weighted, and unweighted graphs.
 Chinese whispers runs in linear time, which means that it is extremely fast even if there are very many nodes and links in the network.

 Algorithm

 An example of how Chinese whispers works in action.
 The different colors represent different classes. (top) Initial cluster assignment. (middle) The graph after the first step 2, in which (in order) the pink, green, yellow, red, black, white, and blue nodes were selected. (bottom) The graph after a second step 2, in which the green and white nodes were selected, with the order of the remaining nodes after that not important.
 This clustering is stable because each node is colored the same as the plurality of its neighbors.

-The algorithm works in the following way in an undirected unweighted graph: